LennardBoediger/dmx-fan-controller/README.md

 The final installation will use two fans, a powerful fog machine and a stroboscope to create a neat effect.<br>

 ## Documentation
 The Fans are powerd by three-phase alternating current and come with an 0-10V control line.
-The lowest possible speed setting during runtime is 1.6V but 2.6V is needed to start them.
+The lowest possible speed setting during runtime is 1.6V but 2.6V is required to start the motors from standstill

 The controller board is based on the Arduino Nano (ATmega328).<br>
 For the Fan Control line a 0-5V 10Bit DAC is used.
-The output voltage is then aplified, so that we end up with an 0-10V 10Bit DAC.<br>
+The output voltage is then amplified, so that we end up with an 0-10V 10Bit DAC.<br>
 To communicate over the DMX-Bus, the board is equipped with an MAX485E RS-485 transceiver.<br>
 The DMX channel can be selected using a DIP switch.<br>
 Additionally there is an manual control override, which allows the fan to be set to a constant speed.<br>